 From the country, M61 can show spiral structure.
 From the city?
-You need an 8-inch to make it easy, and all you will see is a round fuzzy that may call for averted vision.
+You need an 8-inch to make it easy to see at all, and what you will see is a round fuzzy that may need averted vision.

-When the summer sky conditions are not too hazy, I can make out this Ophiuchus globular without much difficulty in a 4-inch.
+When the summer sky conditions aren't too hazy, I can make out this Ophiuchus globular without much difficulty in a 4-inch.
 An 8-inch on a similar night may resolve a few stars, but that is not easy.

 Canes Venatici’s Sunflower Galaxy is one of the gems of the Messier list.
 That said, in the city don’t expect to see much more than a bright (for a galaxy), large, elongated glow.
 The patchy spiral arms?
 For a good look I need my 10-inch, Zelda, at the club dark site.